 Today’s date will forever feel sad to me.
 June 2nd 2014.
 It is the day that Frank James Lampard has confirmed that he is leaving Chelsea Football Club.
 I started watching football in the early 2000s, and became a fan of hometown heroes FC Copenhagen.
-But I never felt connected to the team, I did not feel love for the team.
+But it felt more like a local team than my team.
 You have to understand that I was not a football fan per se, seeing as my father never watched sports – it was all up to me to find something to care about, as my father was constantly working or spending his free time enjoying film after film – the birth of my cinematic interest.

 Along came Frank Lampard.
 I had always loved the English culture, and had been raised somewhat as if I was English – ‘Mary had a little lamb’ etc. was what my parents gave me and my sister – not something Danish.
 An English team seemed natural.
 In that time Peter Schmeichel was still supported heavily in Denmark, and therefore people always wanted me to support Manchester United.
 I did not.
 Neither did I note that Chelsea Football Club had signed Danish winger, Jesper Grønkjær – a man who, undoubtedly, is to blame for early coverage of Chelsea in the media.